Petitions submitted 2025/2026

 Lead Officer: Tim Golabek - Service Lead, Transport, Highways and Parking

-Petition: We the undersigned of Ascot, Sunningdale, Sunninghill, Cheapside, Windsor Great Park and especially Queen’s Gate Cottages that use the number one bus, do not consent to the changes being made to the number one bus route that has existed for the last 75 years.
+Petition: We, the undersigned, of Ascot, Sunningdale, Sunninghill, Cheapside, Windsor Great Park and especially Queen’s Gate Cottages that use the number one bus, do not consent to the changes being made to the number one bus route that has existed for the last 75 years.

-The new route has been altered to cater to the needs of the people of Dedworth so they can get to their appointments even though they have 2 other buses, the numbers 2 and 16, leaving we the undersigned with difficulty to get to and from our appointments, exercise classes, shopping and social events due to the reduced schedule.
+The new route has been altered to cater to the needs of the people of Dedworth so they can get to their appointments even though they have 2 other buses, the numbers 2 and 16, leaving we, the undersigned, with difficulty to get to and from our appointments, exercise classes, shopping and social events due to the reduced schedule.

 The new incoming timetable will impact our lives negatively, and we were not consulted on this matter.
 We are shocked and upset that the needs of the people from Dedworth are being catered for further at the expense of our needs.